-    A leader is a risk taker and an innovator.
-New ideas may come from you from others in the organization, or from the community.
+A leader is a risk-taker and an innovator.
+New ideas may come from you from others in the organization, or the community.
 A leader should recognize good ideas, actively support them, and encourage action.
-One may call them early adapters of innovation.
+One may call them early adopters of innovation.

 “Leaders are pioneers – people who are willing to step out into the unknown.”